• Skip to primary navigation

 Cold Creek Tavern-10

-It comes with fries or potato salad, and both are great choices, but I usually go with the fries.
+The sandwich comes with fries or potato salad, and both are excellent choices, but I usually go with the fries.

-If you really want a flavor explosion then add 2 more dollars and get the onion rings.
-They come with ranch or you can dip them in the excellent mustard that comes with the sandwich.
+If you really want a flavor explosion, then add two more dollars and get the onion rings.
+They come with ranch, or you can dip them in the excellent mustard that comes with the sandwich.

 Cold Creek Tavern-4